-For a wave that is transverse in nature, such as the wave on a string which is plucked there the amplitude is measured by the maximum displacement of any point which is present on the string from its position when the string is at rest.
-For a wave which is longitudinal in nature such as the sound wave there the amplitude is measured by the maximum displacement which is done by the particle from its position of equilibrium.
+For a transverse wave, such as the wave on a string that is plucked there, the amplitude is measured by the maximum displacement of any point which is present on the string from its position when the string is at rest.
+For a wave that is longitudinal such as the sound wave there the amplitude is measured by the maximum displacement which is done by the particle from its position of equilibrium.
 We need to note here that when the amplitude of a wave steadily decreases, this is because its energy is being lost and it is said to be damped.

 A sound is a form of energy that is produced by vibrating bodies.
 Sound generally requires a medium for its propagation.
 Hence we can say that sound cannot propagate in a vacuum as there will be no material through which sound waves could get transferred.
 The back and forth motion of an object due to which sound is produced is called a sound vibration.
 It is also sometimes known as motion that is oscillatory motion.
 The rhythmic motion which is back and forth movement is referred to as the process of oscillation.

 The amplitude of a variable which is periodic is a measure that is of its change in a single period; we can say that such as time or period which is spatial.
-There are various definitions which can be given for term amplitude.
-These are all functions of the magnitude of the differences which is between the variable's extreme values.
-In older texts, we could see that the phase of a periodic function is sometimes known as the amplitude.
+Various definitions can be given for the term amplitude.
+These are all functions of the magnitude of the differences which are between the variable's extreme values.
+In older texts, we could see that the phase of a periodic function is sometimes known as amplitude.

 In an audio system of measurements, such as the telecommunications and others where the measurement of a signal swing moves above and below reference value but is not sinusoidal.
-The amplitude which is the peak amplitude is often used there.
-If the reference is taken as zero then we can say that this is the maximum absolute value of the signal. so if the reference is a mean value that we can say is the DC component the peak amplitude that is said to be the maximum absolute value of the difference that is from that reference.
+The amplitude, which is the peak amplitude, is often used there.
+If the reference is taken as zero then we can say that this is the maximum absolute value of the signal.
+So if the reference is a mean value that we can say is the DC component the peak amplitude is said to be the maximum absolute value of the difference that is from that reference.

 Semi-amplitude generally means half of the peak-to-peak amplitude.
 Some of the scientists use peak amplitude or amplitude to mean semi-amplitude.